atcollab/at/docs/README.md

 directory and add a link to it in the sidebar configuration file.
 Images should be put in the `docs/images` directory.

-> Due to some restrictions of the theme, a jekyll-specific section delimited by
+> A jekyll-specific section delimited by
 > "`---`" lines must be present at the top of the file.
 It does not appear in the output.
-> The `permalink` directive defines the location of the html file in the site, which
-> must be at the top-level.
-To avoid name conflicts, please follow the convention
-> of prepending a "p" (or "m") to the markdown file name (see on existing files).
+> (see on existing files).

 For creating markdown files you can also look at [pandoc](https://pandoc.org) which can convert from a lot of formats (LaTeX, .docx, .odt…) to markdown.